grafana/grafana/docs/sources/http_api/dashboard.md

 `GET /api/dashboards/db/:slug`

 Will return the dashboard given the dashboard slug.
-Slug is the url friendly version of the dashboard title.
+Slug is the URL friendly version of the dashboard title.
 If there exists multiple dashboards with the same slug, one of them will be returned in the response.

 **Example Request**: